march-dave/react-next-anycase/CHATGPT_UI.md

 Press Shift+Enter to add a newline.
 Press Up Arrow in an empty input to recall your last message.
+Prefer keyboard shortcuts?
+Press Alt+Shift+P to open the Prompt library, Alt+Shift+H to open the PR helper, Alt+Shift+I to open Conversation insights, and Alt+Shift+C to clear the chat from anywhere on the page.
 Press Escape to clear the message input.
 An animated typing indicator appears while waiting for a response.